UPDATE 3-Golf-Latest scores in Presidents Cup foursomes

 (Updates with latest scores)

-Oct 5 Latest scores in Saturday afternoon's foursomes matches at the weather-hit Presidents Cup between the United States and the Internationals at Muirfield Village Golf Club in Dublin, Ohio (U.S. pairs first):
+Oct 6 Latest scores in Sunday's delayed foursomes matches at the weather-hit Presidents Cup between the United States and the Internationals at Muirfield Village Golf Club in Dublin, Ohio (U.S. pairs first):

 Jason Dufner/Zach Johnson beat Richard Sterne (South Africa)/Marc Leishman (Australia) 4&3

-Phil Mickelson/Keegan Bradley all square with Jason Day (Australia)/Graham DeLaet (Canada) after 13 holes
+Phil Mickelson/Keegan Bradley halve their match with Jason Day (Australia)/Graham DeLaet (Canada)

-Webb Simpson/Brandt Snedeker three down to Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) after 12 holes
+Webb Simpson/Brandt Snedeker beat Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) one up

-Tiger Woods/Matt Kuchar two down to Ernie Els (South Africa)/Brendon de Jonge (Zimbabwe) after nine holes
+Tiger Woods/Matt Kuchar one down to Ernie Els (South Africa)/Brendon de Jonge (Zimbabwe) after 16 holes